ankane/kms_encrypted/README.md

 The context is used as part of the encryption and decryption process, so it must be a value that doesn’t change.
 Otherwise, you won’t be able to decrypt.

 Read more about [encryption context here](http://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html).

-## How It Works

-KMS allows you to generate data keys from your master key.
-Data keys are encrypted and stored with each record.
-Whenever you want to decrypt data, you need to first decrypt the data key with KMS.
-Once you have the decrypted key, you can then use it to decrypt the data with attr_encrypted.

 ## TODO